![]() |

 wished to favour.

 Ben Yehuda's argument was actually twofold.
 First, that the revival as a spoken language of the ancient language, would provide an essential prop in the revival of the yishuv.
-Second, that Jews returning from so extensive a Diaspora required an esperanto to avoid the pitfalls of Babel, and this Ivrit could most easily provide because actually everyone already knew it; prayer and scripture study, after all, had always been in Hebrew, because that's the language of the Bible and a significant proportion of the prayers; while Ladino-speakers were no more inclined to learn Yiddish as a lingua franca than Yiddish-speakers were Ladino.
+Second, that Jews returning from so extensive a Diaspora required an esperanto to avoid the pitfalls of Babel, and this Ivrit could most easily provide because actually everyone already knew it; prayer and scripture study, after all, had always been in Yehudit-Hebrew, because that is the language of the Bible, and of a significant proportion of the prayers as well; while Ladino-speakers were no more inclined to learn Yiddish as a lingua franca than Yiddish-speakers were Ladino, and Mizrachi Jews who spoke Arabic had no connection with either of those.
 Ultimately he was proved prophetic.

 Va'ad